sourcegraph/about/handbook/product/design/design-and-interaction-guidelines.md

 ### Web application icons

-In the web application sections, icons should always have an accompanying label.
+In the web application sections, icons should generally be accompanied by a label.
 See this article on [Icon Usability](https://www.nngroup.com/articles/icon-usability/) from the Nielson Norman group for more information.
 Note that this stance is contradictory to the requirements for icons in search application pages.

 ## Web application content rendered in code pages